-Want to learn how to do a Russian Twist?
+Want to learn how to do a Russian Twist or Oblique Twist?

 No matter your experience level, I love this awesome exercise!
 In general, core exercise can make all of your abs stronger, from the obliques through the rectus abdominus giving you a flat tummy and strong core.
 The key secret here twisting from side to side as you fire the oblique ab muscles.
 By making controlled rotation the focus, you are able to pull in the muscle fibers that surround your core and lower back.
 Women that want to really focus on a toned waistline will love adding Russian Twists into their normal ab fitness routine.

 So, what are Russian Twists or Med Ball Oblique Twists?

 While some ab exercises like sit ups, planks and v-ups just focus on a specific section of the abdominal wall, I love that Oblique Twists incorporate so much more.
 You still get the lower and upper ab involvement that those traditional exercises offer, but with a new well, ‘twist’!
 The oblique muscles can be difficult to engage without adding rotational movements.

 If you are an advanced trainer or looking to up your game and take this to the next level, try adding weight at your waist level.
 Really, any type of weight will work from a dumbbell to a weight plate, but I love the med ball for oblique twists in particular here as you can see from the photo.
 Med balls come in different sizes and weights so that as your core gets stronger and as you become more comfortable with this type of oblique twist, you can increase the amount of weight you use pretty easily.